devAlice

 Stop briefing the AI from scratch — code review, debugging, refactor, test, doc templates.

 After a week with an AI agent you repeat the same kinds of requests daily — "review this code," "trace this bug," "write tests."
-Instead of re-stating context each time, reusable prompt templates save time, increase consistency, and lift result quality together.
+Instead of re-stating context each time, reusable prompt templates save time, increase consistency, and improve output quality.

 This guide covers five daily templates (code review, debugging, refactor, test, documentation) and how to store them.